streamr-dev/streamr-specs/PROTOCOL.md

 ### GroupKeyRequest

 Sent by a subscriber to the publisher's key exchange stream in order to request a missing symmetric encryption key from the publisher.
 The protocol implementation should send this message when it encounters a message encrypted with a key that the subscriber doesn't have.
-The publisher should handle this message and respond with a `GroupKeyResponse` or `GroupKeyErrorResponse`.
+The publisher should handle this message and respond with a `GroupKeyResponse` for successfully retrieved keys (if any) and a `GroupKeyErrorResponse` for keys that could not be recovered (if any).

+Note that the publisher may have multiple instances connected to the network under the same `publisherId`.
+All of those instances will receive the `GroupKeyRequest` and respond individually, meaning that the requestor may subsequently receive many `GroupKeyResponse`s and `GroupKeyErrorResponse`s.
+The implementation should be prepared for receiving many responses for a `GroupKeyRequest`.

 `GroupKeyRequest`s must be unencrypted (`encryptionType 0`).
 They contain no secrets.